mcmullensmith/scrub/README.md

 # Scrub
-Scrub takes in an object and changes the username, name, and the username in an email address to '******';
+Scrub takes in an object and changes the username, name, password and the username in an email address to '******';

 Scrub does not have any dependencies to run but you will need to run `npm install` to install Jest for testing.

-To use scrub simply require the module in your javascript file.
-You may pass individual objects or objects in an array.
+To use scrub simply require the module in your javascript file. `const scrub = require('./scrub');`.
+You may pass individual objects or objects in an array to the scrub function.

 ```
 const scrub = require('./scrub');